 The Centers for Medicare & Medicaid Services (CMS) released the 2020 proposed payment rule for ASCs and hospital outpatient departments (HOPDs) today.
 Of note, CMS has proposed to add eight codes to the ASC-payable list, including total knee arthroplasty (TKA).
 CMS also proposed to continue to align the ASC update factor with that used to update HOPD payments.
-Under the proposal, CMS would continue to use the hospital market basket to update ASC payments for calendar year (CY) 2020 through CY 2023 as the Agency assesses this policy’s impact on volume migration.
+Under the proposal, CMS would continue to use the hospital market basket to update ASC payments for calendar year (CY) 2020 through CY 2023 as the agency assesses this policy’s impact on volume migration.

-“We are grateful that this proposed rule continues the sound policy of updating ASC Medicare payments for inflation on par with hospital outpatient departments," said ASCA CEO Bill Prentice.
+“We are grateful that this proposed rule continues the sound policy of updating ASC Medicare payments for inflation on par with hospital outpatient departments," says ASCA CEO Bill Prentice.
 “In addition, proposing to add total knee arthroplasty to our procedures list so soon after moving it from the inpatient-only list speaks well to the confidence that CMS has in the ability of physicians to use well-established patient selection criteria to move appropriate patients to the lower-cost ASC setting."

-Download the Proposed Rule PDF.
+Download the proposed rule PDF.